 - What exactly is wrong with Info-Gap?
 A Decision Theoretic Perspective (PDF File) .

 (MS Colloquium, University of Melbourne, August 1, 2007)

 - A Formal Look at Info-Gap Theory (PDF File) .

 (ORSUM Seminar , University of Melbourne, May 21, 2007)

 - The Art and Science of Decision-Making Under Severe Uncertainty (PDF File) .

 (ACERA seminar, University of Melbourne, May 4, 2007)

 - What exactly is Info-Gap?
 An OR perspective.
 (PDF File)

 ASOR Recent Advances in Operations Research mini-conference (December 1, 2006, Melbourne, Australia).

-Disclaimer: This page, its contents and style, are the responsibility of the author (Moshe Sniedovich) and do not represent the views, policies or opinions of The University of Melbourne.
+Disclaimer: This page, its contents and style, are the responsibility of the author (Moshe Sniedovich) and do not represent the views, policies or opinions of the organizations he is associated/affiliated with.